alisaifee/holmium.core/doc/source/development.rst

 Project Resources
 =================
 Continuous Integration
-    The project is being continuously built with `travis`_ against python 2.6 & 2.7 & 3.3.
+    The project is being continuously built using `github actions`_ against python 2.7, 3.5, 3.7 & 3.8

 Code
     The code is hosted on `github`_.